IndicoDataSolutions/IndicoIo-node/README.md

 Configuration
 ------------------------

 IndicoIo-node will search ./.indicorc and $HOME/.indicorc for the optional configuration file.
 Values in the local configuration file (./.indicorc) take precedence over those found in a global configuration file ($HOME/.indicorc).
-The indicorc file can be used to set an authentication username and password or a private cloud subdomain, so these arguments don't need to be specified for every API call.
+The indicorc file can be used to set an authentication username and password or a private cloud subdomain, so these arguments don't need to be specified for every API call.
 All sections are optional.

 Here is an example of a valid indicorc file:

 ```
 [auth]
-username = test@example.com
-password = secret
+api_key = example-api-key

 [private_cloud]
 cloud = example